 There is also a ferry from the port town of Falassarna to Balos, which ceases to operate around mid-October.

 Offers are varied, with boats priced for half-day or full-day trips, with or without a skipper, and with or without fuel included.
-Depending on the port of departure, the type and size of the boat, and the facilities offered - including the captain, the prices for the one-day cruise to Gramvousa and Balos vary, indicatively, between 45-125 Euro/person (or even more, for those with luxury services), and there are discounts for children.
+The cost of a one-day cruise to Gramvousa and Balos can vary depending on factors such as the port of departure, the type and size of the boat, and the amenities provided.
+Prices typically range from 45 to 125 Euros per person, with potential for higher costs in the deluxe category.
+Discounts are often available for children.

-The price includes snacks and drinks, and even a traditional Cretan lunch on board.
-You can also find a mini-menu with additional food and drinks, such as soft drinks, wine and local beer.
-From Chania, the cruise takes about an hour and a half each way, and from Kissamos or Falassarna, no more than half an hour.
+The price includes snacks, drinks, and a traditional Cretan lunch on board.
+There is also a mini-menu offering additional food and drinks, including soft drinks, wine, and local beer.
+The cruise takes about an hour and a half each way from Chania, and no more than half an hour from Kissamos or Falassarna.

 Apart from the stop at Gramvousa, you will also have the chance to visit other private beaches near the Balos lagoon and avoid crowds, especially in the high season.
 Once you arrive at your destination, you can enjoy a few hours of relaxation, or other independent activities - walking through the lagoon, photographing the landscape, visiting the island, snorkeling or diving.
 The advantage of the private boat option is that you can start your journey early in the morning, before the ferries with hundreds of tourists from Kavonisi arrive, so you can enjoy the view of Balos in peace and privacy.